avehtari/BDA_course_Aalto/README.md

 computational tools.

 If you find BDA3 too difficult to start with, I recommend
- - For background prerequisites, see, e.g., chapters 2, 4 and 5 in [Kruschke, "Doing Bayesian Data Analysis"](https://sites.google.com/site/doingbayesiandataanalysis/).
-Some of my students have found this useful.
+ - Richard McElreath's [Statistical Rethinking, 2nd ed](https://xcelab.net/rm/statistical-rethinking/) book is easier than BDA3 and the 2nd ed is excellent.
+Statistical Rethinking doesn't go as deep in some details, math, algorithms and programming as BDA course.
+Richard's lecture videos of [Statistical Rethinking: A Bayesian Course Using R and Stan](https://github.com/rmcelreath/statrethinking_winter2019) are highly recommended even if you are following BDA3.
- - Richard McElreath's [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) book is easier and the latest videos of [Statistical Rethinking: A Bayesian Course Using R and Stan](https://github.com/rmcelreath/statrethinking_winter2019) are highly recommended even if you are following BDA3.
+ - For background prerequisites some students have found chapters 2, 4 and 5 in [Kruschke, "Doing Bayesian Data Analysis"](https://sites.google.com/site/doingbayesiandataanalysis/) useful.
  - Michael Betancourt has a different point of view in his [introduction material](https://betanalpha.github.io/writing/), and many have found these also enlightening.
 Furthermore, his [Hamiltonian Monte Carlo videos](https://betanalpha.github.io/speaking/) are highly recommended if you are taking this course.

 ## Course contents following BDA3